Nnewi: Crime

 Crime rates are low but civil disputes such as land ownership and family inheritance exist.
 In more recent times, the market square and banks have experienced well publicized and organized criminal attacks that have been allegedly linked to the local police.
 There are now open debates on reinstating a local vigilante crime fighting group called the Bakkassi Boys, who had a multi-year stint in Nnewi in the late 1990s when crime was on the increase.
 This group had a modus operandi that many considered barbaric but necessary – convicted thieves were killed in public by dismembering their body parts with a sharp machete and burning them alive.
 The activities of this group of men which had permission of the Governor of the state was seen by the Human rights activists and civil right movement as a violation of human rights and campaigned against their practices.
 Recently, Nnewi is relatively peaceful except for isolated occurrences of kidnapping of prominent local citizens for large ransoms.

 Transportation

 The primary means of transportation in Nnewi are motorcycles.
 Almost every household owns at least one motorcycle and the commercial motorcycles exist too.
 There are also shuttles and tricycles complementing the motorcycles as the means of transportation available across the city.

 Nnewi is also well known as the home of several transport and logistics businesses since the end of the second world war.

-Philip Odumegwu Ojukwu was one of Nigeria's first transporters and since then, many more transporters have emerged from Nnewi.

-Some of the Nnewi owned transport firms in Nigeria are: